-Often the week would begin with my my Dad putting up the Christmas lights outside, new strings and decorations added each year.
-My mom would then begin pulling out the tree and house decorations, organizing them and cleaning the house in preparations for “the big set-up.”
-On evening during the week after dinner my Dad would take my brothers and I Christmas tree shopping and if my mom was not working she would come along to act as a mediator between my brothers and I when we’d fight over what tree to get!
-When it was time to put up the tree, my dad or my older brother Matthew would begin putting on the lights while I helped my mom set-up the nativity or maybe we would bake some cookies and make hot chocolate.
+Often the week would begin with my Dad putting up the Christmas lights outside, new strings and decorations added each year.
+My mom would then begin pulling out the tree and house decorations, organizing them, and cleaning the house in preparation for “the big set-up.”
+On evenings during the week after dinner, my Dad would take my brothers and me Christmas tree shopping, and if my mom was not working she would come along to act as a mediator between my brothers and me when we’d fight over what tree to get!
+When it was time to put up the tree, my dad or my older brother Matthew would begin putting on the lights while I helped my mom set up the nativity, or maybe we would bake some cookies and make hot chocolate.
 Once the tree was ready, all five of us would begin placing our favourite decorations on the tree.
 My brothers and I each had a box of ornaments that we’d be gifted from birth that we would place on the tree.
 And the finishing touch was always tinsel (can you still get this stuff?).

 Looking back on these memories now – decades later and after years of living in our own homes, creating traditions with our own families and partners, how I wish I had thought to document these times when my brothers and I were still at home together with our parents.
 Especially now as a photographer.
 So, when Jenn reached out last year and invited me to come to her home in Moncton and document her family creating their first Christmas together in their new home, I was so happy.
 I loved spending the afternoon with this trio and creating a historical documentation of this time in their young lives.
 I hope that these images will become some of their most cherished, and it fills my heart knowing that when little Addie is a young woman preparing her own home for Christmas, she will have these images to look back and be reminded of the moments that shaped her love for Christmas and the connection she shared with her parents at this time.